santiment/sanbase2/README.md

   * You may need to run the servers after installing: `brew services start postgresql && brew services start influxdb`
   * Elixir & NodeJS.
 On OS X you can do that with `brew install elixir nodejs`
   * Install dependencies with `mix deps.get`
-  * Install JS dependencies for the static frontend with `cd assets && yarn && cd ..`
+  * Install JS dependencies for the static frontend with `yarn --cwd assets`
-  * Install JS dependencies for the next.js frontend with `cd app && yarn && cd ..`
+  * Install JS dependencies for the next.js frontend with `yarn --cwd app`
   * If you don't have a database, run `createdb sanbase_dev`
   * Create a copy of `.env.example`, name it `.env` and adjust your settings there.
   * To enable phoenix live reloading you should have inotify-tools.
 This package requires to be [manually installed](https://github.com/rvoicilas/inotify-tools/wiki) on Linux and requires no installation on Windows and Mac OS X.